-We came for a 2-night stay in the city and had to choose carefully amongst all the attractions offered around Lake Lucerne or it’s original Swiss German name, the Vier-wald-stätter-see.
+We came for a 2-night stay to visit Lucerne and had to choose carefully amongst all the attractions offered around Lake Lucerne or it’s original Swiss German name, the Vier-wald-stätter-see.

 We fancied a combination of breezy lake air, a bit of altitude gain, a chic environment and why not to squeeze in a gentle hike.
 Something was missing….
-Ah yes, we also wanted to visit Europe’s highest outdoor lift.
+Ah yes, we also wanted to visit Europe’s highest outdoor lift – The Hammetschwand Lift.

 Why does the Hammetschwand Lift exist?